Kelly Clarkson: 2023–2024: Chemistry

 On February 9, 2023, Clarkson hosted the 12th NFL Honors.
-After taking the twenty-second season of The Voice off, it was announced in October 2022 that she would return for the twenty-third season in 2023.
+After taking the twenty-second season of The Voice off, she returned for the twenty-third season in 2023.
 She covered Cole Porter's "Don't Fence Me In" on Jeff Goldblum and The Mildred Snitzer Orchestra's EP, Play Well with Others released in March 2023.

-On March 26, 2023, she announced her tenth studio album, Chemistry, which was released on June 23, 2023.
+Her tenth studio album, Chemistry, was released on June 23, 2023.
 The album's double A-side lead singles, "Mine" and "Me" were released on April 14, 2023.
-On March 27, 2023, Clarkson announced a ten night Las Vegas residency, Chemistry: An Intimate Evening with Kelly Clarkson, which ran from July 28 to August 19, 2023, at the Bakkt Theater.
+A ten night Las Vegas residency, Chemistry: An Intimate Evening with Kelly Clarkson, ran from July 28 to August 19, 2023, at the Bakkt Theater.
 Four additional dates were added for December 2023 and February 2024.
 In October 2023, Clarkson relocated and moved production of The Kelly Clarkson Show from Los Angeles to New York City to start its fifth season.
-On November 8, 2023, Clarkson launched her own Sirius XM channel, Kelly Clarkson Connection.
+On November 8, 2023, Clarkson launched her own SiriusXM channel, Kelly Clarkson Connection.
 The channel features Clarkson's own music, music she loves, and music from artists who inspire her.
 She also tells stories about her own music.
 On November 10, 2023, Clarkson's studio album Chemistry earned her a sixth nomination for the Grammy Award for Best Pop Vocal Album, making her the most nominated performer in the category.
 On December 15, 2023, Clarkson won two awards at the delayed 50th Daytime Emmy Awards, including Outstanding Daytime Talk Series and Outstanding Daytime Talk Series Host, and she won another award for Outstanding Daytime Talk Series at the subsequent 51st Daytime Emmy Awards on June 7, 2024.

 Clarkson featured on a duet version of James Arthur's song "From the Jump", which was released in April 2024.
 She is featured on Terri Clark's song "If I Were You", from Clark's 2024 album Take Two.
 On September 27, 2024, she released "You For Christmas" the lead single from the deluxe reissue of When Christmas Comes Around..., which released on November 1 of the same year.
 On December 4, 2024, she returned to host and perform on NBC's Christmas in Rockefeller Center for the second year in a row.